uncenter/uncenter.dev/src/content/posts/making-create-eleventy-app.md

 title: Making Create Eleventy App
 date: 2023-03-05
 description: The process of making a new tool for creating Eleventy sites!
+# cspell:ignore Bjankord
 ---

 The other day, after exploring Node and CLI tools with [unvarify](https://github.com/uncenter/unvarify), I was eager to make something else.
 There are already some existing projects like this out there, such as [create-eleventy-site by Bjankord](https://github.com/bjankord/create-eleventy-site), but I wanted to make something that was a little less opinionated and more customizable.
-It needs to be clear, concise, and easy to use for people new to Eleventy but also provide advanced configuration for people familiar with Eleventy to quickly jumpstart a new site.
+It needs to be clear, concise, and easy to use for people new to Eleventy but also provide advanced configuration for people familiar with Eleventy to quickly jump-start a new site.

 ## The process